jajunk/LightHouseLinuxMasterMDFiles/12 - Linux Networking Configuration and Troubleshooting/Configuring DHCP DNS and NAT.md

      sudo sh -c "iptables-save > /etc/iptables/rules.v4"
      ```

-These steps should help you set up DHCP, DNS, and NAT on your Linux Mint system¹²³⁴⁵.
-If you encounter any issues or need further assistance, feel free to ask!

-Source: Conversation with Copilot, 7/19/2024
 - [(1) The Ultimate Guide to Linux Mint Network Configuration.](https://www.fosslinux.com/105545/the-ultimate-guide-to-linux-mint-network-configuration.htm.)
 - [(2) What is DHCP and how to configure DHCP server in Linux.](https://linuxconfig.org/what-is-dhcp-and-how-to-configure-dhcp-server-in-linux.)
 - [(3) Linux DNS and DHCP Server – The Linux Experiment.](https://thelinuxexperiment.com/linux-dns-and-dhcp-server/.)